kcmv/colabo/INSTALL.md

     ```

 + install **Xcode (Command Line Tools)** (smaller)
+  + If you had the full XCode installed before and want to downgrade to **Xcode Command Line Tools** then you should do
+    - uninstall the XCode
+    - set the CLT path `xcode-select --switch /Library/Developer/CommandLineTools/`
   + http://railsapps.github.io/xcode-command-line-tools.html
   + `xcode-select --install`
   + choose "***install***" to install **Xcode Command Line Tools**